Academic Integrity and Classroom Conduct

 The following rules govern intercollegiate athletics eligibility for most students attending Bridgewater:

-- A student-athlete must pass 24 credit hours (normal progress rule) or the equivalent in an academic year as a full-time student.
+- A student-athlete must pass 24 credit hours (satisfactory progress) or the equivalent in an academic year as a full-time student.

-- A student athlete must sign the NCAA student athlete statement concerning eligibility, a Buckley Amendment consent and a drug testing consent.
+- A student-athlete must complete appropriate NCAA compliance affirmations, including the student-athlete statement concerning eligibility, a Buckley Amendment consent and a drug testing consent.

-Student athletes are required to undergo both physical and orthopedic examinations prior to competing on intercollegiate teams.
-Specific information on these exams can be obtained either from the director of athletics or from the head athletic trainer.
+Student-athletes are required to undergo both physical and orthopedic examinations prior to competing on intercollegiate teams.
+Specific information on these exams can be obtained either from the director of athletics or from the assistant director of athletics for sports medicine.

-In addition, there are very specific requirements which must be met by transfer students from other four-year institutions, transfer students from two-year or junior colleges, and students who have been involved in multiple transfers.
-For information, please confer with the director of athletics.
+In addition, all transfer students must complete specific NCAA and MASCAC requirements and certifications prior to participation in intercollegiate athletics.
+This includes transfer students from other four-year institutions, transfer students from two-year or junior colleges, and students who have been involved in multiple transfers.
+For information, please confer with the associate director of athletics.

 Students must have the necessary prerequisite for each course.
 Prerequisites, if any, are indicated with the individual course listing and are enforced at the time of registration.
 Prerequisite courses taken at institutions other than Bridgewater State University must be documented (transcript or grade report, and in some cases, course description) prior to registration.